Trespass: Assault

-Under the statutes of various common law jurisdictions, assault is both a crime and a tort.
-Generally, a person commits criminal assault if he purposely, knowingly, or recklessly inflicts bodily injury upon another; if he negligently inflicts bodily injury upon another by means of dangerous weapon; or if through physical menace, he places another in fear of imminent serious bodily injury.
-A person commits tortious assault when he engages in "any act of such a nature as to excite an apprehension of battery [bodily injury]".
-In some jurisdictions, there is no requirement that actual physical violence result—simply the "threat of unwanted touching of the victim" suffices to sustain an assault claim.
+In various common law jurisdictions, assault is both a crime and a tort.
+Generally, a person commits criminal assault if they purposely, knowingly, or recklessly inflict bodily injury upon another; if they negligently inflict bodily injury upon another by means of dangerous weapon; or if through physical menace, they place another in fear of imminent serious bodily injury.
+A person commits tortious assault when they engage in "any act of such a nature as to excite an apprehension of battery [bodily injury]".

+In some jurisdictions, there is no requirement that actual physical violence occurs, simply the "threat of unwanted touching of the victim" suffices to sustain an assault claim.
 Consequently, in R v Constanza, the court found a stalker's threats could constitute assault.
+In Australia, NSW v Ibbett, the Court of Appeal upheld the trial judge’s findings and increased the damages awarded, after the police pursued a suspect to a house where he lived with his mother, produced a gun and gave her directions, which greatly scared her.
+The court found that it was enough to justify the criteria of an immediate apprehension of harm, to an extent that amounted to assault.
 Similarly, silence, given certain conditions, may constitute an assault as well.
 However, in other jurisdictions, simple threats are insufficient; they must be accompanied by an action or condition to trigger a cause of action.

 Incongruity of a defendant's language and action, or of a plaintiff's perception and reality may vitiate an assault claim.
 In Tuberville v Savage, the defendant reached for his sword and told the plaintiff that "[i]f it were not assize-time, I would not take such language from you".
 In its American counterpart, Commonwealth v.
 Eyre, the defendant shouted "[i]f it were not for your gray hairs, I would tear your heart out".
 In both cases, the courts held that despite a threatening gesture, the plaintiffs were not in immediate danger.
 The actions must give the plaintiff a reasonable expectation that the defendant is going to use violence; a fist raised before the plaintiff may suffice; the same fist raised behind the window of a police cruiser will not.